 You don’t need a guitar amp with built in effects, but it's nice to have at least a touch of reverb or delay.
 Without some ambience, most guitars sound dry and unappealing.
 The best affordable guitar amps sometimes have dozens of built in effects.
 That might seem like overkill, but effects are fun to experiment with.
 Consider them like extra colors in the paint box—you never know when you’ll need a specific shade to paint a beautiful rainbow…or a gruesome Frankenstein’s monster.

-Best Guitar Amp with built-in effects: Check out the Spark if you’re looking for a great practice amp with a wide range of built-in effects.
+Best Guitar Amp with built-in effects: Check out Spark 40 or Spark MINI if you’re looking for a great practice amp with a wide range of built-in effects.

 What other features should I look for in an amp?

 Keeping your guitar in tune is what separates the amateurs from the pros.
 Many beginner, intermediate and advanced amps feature built-in tuners which can come in handy at home or at a gig.
 Tune often and your electric guitar and amp—and audience—will thank you!

 Additionally, guitar amps are getting very clever these days with an ever-expanding array of technological features.
 Some amplifiers now offer Bluetooth connectivity for streaming music, while others have USB connectivity for flexible computer recording.

 Now, if we could only find an amp that also mowed the lawn…

 Personalized Spark MINI smart guitar amps and Bluetooth® speakers